Plain Language vs Standard Format for Youth Understanding of COVID-19 Recommendations

 About JAMA Network Open: JAMA Network Open is an online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Eliza W. Kinsey, Ph.D., of the University of Pennsylvania in Philadelphia, is the corresponding author.
+Authors: John J. McNeil, Ph.D., of Monash University in Melbourne, Australia, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.